“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 VPN: Virtual Private Network.
 Internet protocol (IP) virtual private networks (VPNs) are a collection of technologies that ensure the privacy of data over a shared unsecured IPnetwork infrastructure.
 The two key points as to what constitutes an IP VPN are privacy and an IP network.

 Vulnerability: A weakness of a system or facility holding information which can be exploited to gain access.
-Vulnerability can be assessed in terms of the means by which the attack would be successful.
+A vulnerability can be assessed in terms of the means by which the attack would be successful.

 World Wide Web (WWW): The World Wide Web is a hypertext-based system designed to allow access to information in such a way that the information, may physically reside on locally or geographically different servers.
 This access was greatly improved through the introduction of a graphical interface to the World Wide Web called a web browser.
 Netscape and Internet Explorer are two of the most popular web browsers.